kedro-org/kedro/docs/source/deployment/databricks.md

 The IPython extension can be used in a Databricks notebook in a similar way to how it is used in [Jupyter notebooks](../tools_integration/ipython.md).

-Currently in Databricks, when you try to do a kedro run, it throws you a `ContextualVersionConflictError` because it downgrades `pip` to 21.0.1.
-We are not sure why this happens and hence there's one additional step you need to do in the Databricks notebook to make use of the IPython extension.
+If you encounter a `ContextualVersionConflictError`, it is likely caused by Databricks using an old version of `pip`.
+Hence there's one additional step you need to do in the Databricks notebook to make use of the IPython extension.
 After you load the IPython extension using the below command:

 ```ipython
 In [1]: %load_ext kedro.extras.extensions.ipython